Convert Joules per Kelvin to Kilojoules per Kelvin

 When do you need to convert between Joules per Kelvin and Kilojoules per Kelvin?

-A metric entropy unit equal to 1,000 J/K. Joule per Kelvin and Kilojoule per Kelvin are both entropy units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.
+A metric entropy unit equal to exactly 1,000 J/K. Joule per Kelvin and Kilojoule per Kelvin are both entropy units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.